stevensona/monod/README.md

     $ npm run dev

-The last command runs the development server at [`http://localhost:8080`](http://127.0.0.1:8080), and use Hot Module Replacement.
-You can override the default host and port through env (`HOST`, `PORT`).
+The last command runs the development server at [`http://localhost:8080`](http://127.0.0.1:8080), and uses Hot Module Replacement.
+You can override the default host and port through the env variables `HOST` and `PORT`.

-You should also start the server by running:
+You can also start the server by running:

     $ MONOD_DATA_DIR=/path/to/data npm run start

-`MONOD_DATA_DIR` is an environment variable that configures where the server is supposed to read/write Monod's data.
-It defaults to `./data/` (so be sure to create this directory if you run `npm run start`).
+`MONOD_DATA_DIR` is an environment variable that configures where the server reads and writes Monod's data.
+It defaults to `./data/` (so be sure to create that directory if you start the server with just `npm run start`).

 You are all set!